America's Best Dance Crew season 8: Episode 5: Semi Finals

 The three remaining crews competed against each other in two challenges: the VMA Nominee Challenge, where they chose a VMA-nominated song to perform to in order to stay safe from elimination this week, and the Final Statement Challenge, where, like previous seasons' Last Chance Challenge, the crews chose a song to perform to in a bid to win the competition.

 In a surprise twist, it was revealed the judges made the decision of sending all three remaining crews straight to the finale.

-Challenge #1: VMA Nominee Challenge
+Challenge #1

 The remaining three crews chose a VMA-nominated song to perform a routine to in order to advance to the finals.

-Challenge #2: Final Statement
+Challenge #2

 Similar to previous seasons, the remaining three crews were given one last chance to perform before voting lines opened up for the finale.